onnx/onnx/docs/Operators.md

   General Matrix multiplication:
   https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Level_3

+  A' = transpose(A) if transA else A

+  B' = transpose(B) if transB else B

-  Compute Y = alpha * A * B + beta * C, where input tensor A has dimension (M X K) , input tensor B has dimension (K X N), input tensor C and output tensor Y have dimension (M X N).
+  Compute Y = alpha * A' * B' + beta * C, where input tensor A has shape (M, K) or (K, M), input tensor B has shape (K, N) or (N, K), input tensor C is broadcastable to shape (M, N), and output tensor Y has shape (M, N).
-  If attribute broadcast is non-zero, input tensor C will be broadcasted to match the dimension requirement.
 A will be transposed before doing the computation if attribute transA is non-zero, same for B and transB.

+  This operator supports **unidirectional broadcasting** (tensor C should be unidirectional broadcastable to tensor A * B); for more details please check [the doc](Broadcasting.md).

 #### Version

-This version of the operator has been available since version 6 of the default ONNX operator set.
+This version of the operator has been available since version 7 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Gemm-1">Gemm-1</a>
+Other versions of this operator: <a href="Changelog.md#Gemm-1">Gemm-1</a>, <a href="Changelog.md#Gemm-6">Gemm-6</a>

 #### Attributes